triopix/Algo-Analysis/README.md

 # Algorithimic Analysis

-This is a short project completed in ICS4U under Mr. Marco Arsenault, which aims to provide a complete runtime breakdown of sorting/searching algorithms.
+This is a short assignment completed in ICS4U under Mr. Marco Arsenault, which aims to provide a complete runtime breakdown of sorting/searching algorithms.

 ## Program Details: